astrapi69/resource-system/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'de.alpharogroup.resource-system' is invalid and this project uses 'de.alpharogroup.resourcesystem' instead.
+* The original package name 'io.github.astrapi69.resource-system' is invalid and this project uses 'io.github.astrapi69.resourcesystem' instead.

 # Getting Started